Grrrl Con 2021

 Friday and Saturday will finish at 6pm.
 Sunday will finish at 4.30pm.

-Thanks to a brilliant partnership with the MMU Writing School, our venue for Grrrl Con 2020 will be No 70 Oxford Street, in Manchester city centre (nearest train station: Manchester Oxford Road).
+Thanks to a brilliant partnership with the MMU Writing School, our venue for Grrrl Con 2021 will be MMU spaces in Manchester city centre (nearest train station: Manchester Oxford Road).
 The venue is wheelchair accessible, and we will accommodate all other accessibility requirements as best we can.
 If you have an accessibility question or concern you want to discuss, please get in touch.

 Bernardine Evaristo is the Anglo-Nigerian award-winning author of several books of fiction and verse fiction that explore aspects of the African diaspora: past, present, real, imagined.
 Her novel Girl, Woman, Other won the Booker Prize in 2019.
 Her writing also spans short fiction, reviews, essays, drama and writing for BBC radio.
 She is Professor of Creative Writing at Brunel University, London, and Vice Chair of the Royal Society of Literature.
 She was made an MBE in 2009.
 As a literary activist for inclusion Bernardine has founded a number of successful initiatives, including Spread the Word writer development agency (1995-ongoing); the Complete Works mentoring scheme for poets of colour (2007-2017) and the Brunel International African Poetry Prize (2012-ongoing).